 Though married to the good-natured, beautiful Thérèse (Claire Drouot), young husband and father François (Jean-Claude Drouot) finds himself falling unquestioningly into an affair with an attractive postal worker.
-One of Agnès Varda’s most provocative films, Le bonheur examines, with a deceptively cheery palette and the spirited strains of Mozart, the ideas of fidelity and happiness in a modern, self-centered world. —The Criterion Collection

 I've been thinking about this one for days since I watched it.
 The more I mull it over, the more I'm in awe of how smart Varda is.
 The messages weaved throughout the frames of this film were placed so thoughtfully and so cleverly, which is something to be admired as satire is sometimes difficult to execute without being either hokey or overly obscure.
 Absolutely chilling film.

 Delicate and beautiful.
 I love Agnes Varda.
 The use of color, especially in the clothes, freshly painted doorways, and other objects, seems very much the influence of Jaques Demy (unless it was Varda who influenced him).
 Especially when Francois is painting the toy garage, this seems to be an obvious reference to Umbrellas of Cherbourg.
 4.4 stars.

 Chantal Akerman's Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975) is a penetrating criticism of gender roles in society.
 Varda's portrayal of women as interchangeable, supine, passive, docile, lobotomized dolls in Le Bonheur is frankly offensive.

 Un chef d'oeuvre dans l'esprit de Maupassant.

 La fable cruelle du menuisier, de la couturière et de la postière.

 Un clou chasse l'autre dit-on en menuiserie.